 Why Should Moms Choose Bovine Colostrum?

-Babies who are not breastfed benefit greatly from bovine colostrum supplementation.
-Yet moms must realize that bovine colostrum is not an alternative to breastfeeding.
-Instead, bovine colostrum is an excellent alternative or addition for moms who cannot breastfeed or currently use baby formula.
+Bovine colostrum is not an alternative to breastfeeding, but it is an excellent alternative or addition for moms who cannot breastfeed or currently use baby formula.